FAQs for our international students and boarders.

 Do you offer Visa sponsorship?

-We are licensed as a Tier 4 Sponsor by UK Visas and Immigrations (UKVI) and offer child student visa sponsorship for full boarders.
+We are licensed as a Child Student (formerly Tier 4) Sponsor by UK Visas and Immigrations (UKVI) and offer child student visa sponsorship for full boarders.

 Please contact UKVI to help you choose the correct route.